Neighborhood Food Distributions

 Everyone Deserves Access to Nutritious Food

 We all need help sometimes, whether it’s paying for school, finding a job or putting food on the table.
 The SLO Food Bank is here to support people facing hunger in San Luis Obispo County.
-Our Neighborhood Food Distributions are free to income-eligible recipients and located in every community countywide.
+Our Neighborhood Food Distributions are free to income-eligible recipients, open to the public, and located in every community countywide.

 What We Do